emmercm/www/src/blog/_tree-rings.md

 It is easy to see the past growth of a tree by cutting it down and measuring its rings.
 Software at your company has growth rings, too.

 I write a lot about [countering negativity](/blog/avoiding-blanket-statements) in software engineering, especially when it comes to [complaints about inherited situations](/blog/being-critical-of-past-developers).
 The only options available are to make the situation better yourself, and to change your mindset.

-I've been thinking about the mindset
+I've been thinking about the mindset option a lot this year, in the context of inherited code that wouldn't pass current standards.

 I've developed a metaphor recently that has been landing with my colleagues: